6. Stochastic Responses#

 where \(W\) is now a \(k\)-dimensional standard Brownian motion.
 We denote the filtration (family of specifications of conditioning information events) \({\mathfrak F} \eqdef \left\{ {\mathfrak F}_t : t\ge 0\right\}\) constructed from the Brownian motion and any pertinent date zero information.

-Following [Borovička et al., 2014], we construct marginal impulse response functions using what are called variational processes.
-We build the dynamics for what is called the first variational, \(\Lambda\) by following the construction in [Fournie et al., 1999].
-The first variational process tells the marginal impact on future \(X\) of a marginal change in one of the initial states analogous to the \(\Lambda\) process that we constructed in discrete time.
-Thus this process has the same number of components as \(X\).
-By initializing the process at one of the alternative coordinate vectors, we again isolate an initial state of interest.[1].
+Following [Borovička et al., 2014], we construct stochastic responses using marginal impulse response functions for Markov diffusions.
+We build the dynamics for the stochastic response process, \(\Lambda\), by following the construction in [Fournie et al., 1999].
+As in discrete time, the stochastic responses give the marginal impact on future \(X\) of a marginal change of a particular state or linear combination of states at date zero.
+Thus the \(\Lambda\) process has the same number of components as \(X\).
+We isolate the perturbation of interest by our choice of how to initialize \(\Lambda\).[1]

 The drift for the \(i^{th}\) component of \(\Lambda\) is